 If a resident or patient is self-isolating or symptomatic, a maximum of 1 caregiver may be designated.
 Prior to your first visit with a self-isolating or symptomatic resident/patient, the Centre may make additional arrangements for PPE training with an appropriate staff member.

 - If you are feeling ill or unwell, please reschedule your visit.

 - We continue to encourage the practice of physical distancing for the duration of their visit.
 However, visitors who have passed all screening requirement, including having verbally attested to not testing positive for COVID-19 within the last 14 days, could engage in close physical contact (i.e less than 2 metres) with a resident to support their emotional well-being and/or communication provided the visitor wears a surgical/procedure mask as source control.
 This is also dependent on the care requirements provided by the designated Caregiver.

 - The health and safety of our residents are of utmost importance if you do not comply with the directives outlined by the Ministry of Health and Long-Term Care the visit may be suspended/discontinued.

 - Visitation does not require advance booking.

 - In order for the organization to properly plan, and allow for appropriate physical distancing, the Centre reserves the right to reduce the number of designated caregiver(s) on-site to 1 at a time.
-In the event of an outbreak, 1 designated visitor will be permitted.
-The reduction of designated visitors may also be impacted in areas where there is higher community spread.
+In the event of an outbreak or in an area of higher community spread (ex: orange-restrict, red-control or grey-lockdown levels), 1 designated visitor per resident/patient will be permitted only.

 There will be a zero-tolerance approach to non-adherence to public health and safety measures (i.e wearing a mask, remaining in res/pt room for the entire visit etc).
 Please be advised that your visitation will be suspended if there is an observed non-adherence.